12 Educational Apps for Preschoolers

 Kids ABC Games: Toddler Boys & Girls Learning Free (free)

-This is another app that will expose your kids to letter, numbers, shapes, colors, and even identifying letters in words.
+This is another app that will expose your kids to letters, numbers, shapes, colors, and even identifying letters in words.
 Can you tell I like to keep learning at the forefront of things?

 I hope you have found this list of educational apps for preschoolers to be simple and not overwhelming.
 There are so many great educational tools available for preschoolers.
 I hope this will help you rest assured that technology isn’t bad when used correctly and in moderation!